Covering firewood after it is cut and stacked is important if you want to be sure its quality will last for a long time.

 b) Impedes use

-When firewood is exposed to the elements, it is likely to be wet intermittently.
+When firewood is exposed to the elements, it will likely be wet intermittently.
 This can slow down the process of natural seasoning.

 Even when the firewood has been cured, it can cause safety issues due to the buildup of carbon monoxide and the excess smoke that is created.